Sjaak Lucassen: Travels

 Between 1995 and 1998 he traveled 160,000 km on a Honda Fireblade and then between 2001 and 2006 he traveled 250,000 km around the world on a Yamaha YZF-R1, nicknamed Florentina.
 One journalist deemed the Yamaha sportbike to be "by its nature" inappropriate for the journey's demands of "off-road traveling, desert and deep water crossing".
 His solo travels of the 2000s are documented in the film Sjaak the World and the book Life on 2 wheels written by Lucassen.
 A 16,000 km trip from Florida to Alaska with German long-distance rider Doris Wiedemann beginning January 2009 was documented in her 2010 book, Winter Ride to Alaska: By Motorcycle from Florida to the Shore of the Arctic Ocean.
 In March–April 2013, Lucassen rode from Barrow, Alaska to Key West, Florida, starting with traversal over sea ice and frozen tundra from Barrow to Nuiqsut, towing a sledge part way.

 In a 2012 interview for the Royal Dutch Touring Club, Lucassen reckoned he had spent ten years of his life journeying in the saddle of a motorcycle.

-Around 2015, Sjaak announced he planned to make another harrowing trip on a Yamaha YZF-R1, this time a custom build version, nicknamed aRctic1.
-He is planning to ride his R1 to the Northpole, starting from Anchorage, Alaska.
+Around 2015, Sjaak announced he planned to make another harrowing trip on a Yamaha YZF-R1, this time a custom-built version, nicknamed aRctic1.
+He planned to ride his R1 to the North Pole, starting from Anchorage, Alaska.
 Currently he is in the process of building his custom R1, including air suspension, by which he can raise and lower the bike some 10 inches, a 330mm front tyre from Avon and an even wider fully custom made rear tyre.
 Also the aRctic1 carries an onboard compressor for inflating and deflating the tyres.